dominikduda/vim_current_word/README.md

 ## Quick start

-By default vim_current_word will underline twins of word under cursor and use your `IncSearch` highlight group to color word under cursor.
-If you want to change this behavior see the styling section.
+By default vim_current_word will underline twins of word under cursor and use your `Search` highlight group to color word under cursor.
+If you want to change this behavior see the [styling](https://github.com/dominikduda/vim_current_word#styling) section.

 Plugin defines `:VimCurrentWordToggle` command which enables/disables plugin on the fly.